 This confidential price-sensitive information is known as Inside Information.
 Team members should never trade in Woolworths Group shares or the shares of another company while in possession of Inside Information about that company.
-This prohibition applies to any form of trade including buying, selling or transferring trade (or encourage someone else to trade) in Woolworths Group shares or the shares of another company.
+This prohibition applies to any form of trade including buying, selling or transferring shares.

+Team members must also not share the Inside Information directly or indirectly with another person who may use the Inside Information to trade (or encourage someone else to trade) in Woolworths Group shares or the shares of another company.
 In addition to being a breach of our policies, this is against the law.

-Team members must also not share the Inside Information directly or indirectly with another person who may use the Inside Information to are Specified Persons must also seek pre-trade clearance before trading in Woolworths Group shares.